mr-matthias1829/SPD-Matt-Edition/README.md

-# Shattered Pixel Dungeon
+# Shattered Pixel Dungeon Matt Edition

 Releases at the bottom of this readme!

-Still heavily in development, even the current release isn't even completely done!
+Still wip... mostly

+Also might crash in a few cases because my coding skills are insane (report them and i'll TRY to fix them)

 ===============================